Fave, with $2.2 million seed, looks to connect creators with their fandoms – TechCrunch

 Fave is all about the relationship between fans and creators.
 As Horton describes it, creators and artists have a variety of ways they can reach out to their fans and share their lives, but for the super fans out there, there is no way to truly express their adoration beyond the flat experience of commenting on an Instagram post or liking a tweet.

-Fave is broken down by fandoms (starting with Swifties/Taylor Swift), allowing allows fans to connect with one another, create content, and buy and sell fan-themed merchandise and artwork to one another.
+Fave is broken down by fandoms (starting with Swifties/Taylor Swift), allowing fans to connect with one another, create content and buy and sell fan-themed merchandise and artwork to one another.
 Fave’s go-to-market is focused on the fans themselves, though the hope is to also bring creators on to the platform, which ultimately gives them another revenue stream.

 Creators and Fave alike can generate revenue through advertising or through a transaction fee on goods sold through the marketplace.
-Fave takes a 10 percent cut on all transactions, whether sold by the creator or a fan.
+Fave takes a 10% cut on all transactions, whether sold by the creator or a fan.

 Alongside the announcement of the funding, Fave is also launching into public beta.